cullyn-inverba/cullyn-inverba/README.md

   - [x] Establish a more standardized note taking structure.
   - [x] Create introduction to note structure.
   - [x] Create a discord server for each winter term classes.
-  - [ ] Create READMEs for each class (need syllabus for each class first).
+  - [x] Create READMEs for each class (need syllabus for each class first).
 - [ ] **Make it easier for others to contribute.**
   - [ ] Create more ways to easily share and discuss class problems.
     - [x] Hotkeys for screenshots, screenshares, and instant gifs complete.
     - [x] Create/find guide to help others use git.
     - [ ] ???
-More still needs to be done to achieve this but I'm not sure what yet.
+More still needs to be done to achieve this, but I'm not sure what yet.
-  - [ ] Create a guide on using latex templates for class assignments.
+  - [ ] Create a text guide on using latex templates for class assignments, possibly using overleaf.
   - [ ] Create videos tutorials about LateX to encourage others to use it.
     - [ ] Learn basics of manim.
-    - [ ] Publish at least one video, probably a getting started with latex tutorial.
+    - [ ] Publish at least one video, probably a getting started with latex + vscode tutorial.